para0x0dise/D3cyph3rIT/README.md

-# D3cyph3rIT -  Obfuscation is noise.
-Patterns are signal
+# D3cyph3rIT -  Obfuscation is noise, Patterns are signal
 CypherIT is a well-known crypter used to encrypt and embed executable payloads inside compiled AutoIT scripts.
 It also provides persistence and anti-analysis capabilities to evade static and dynamic detection.